jcchurch/APSUJavaCamp/01_Introduction/01_Introduction.md

 - Program: instructions in computer memory that solve a problem
 - Programmer: person who writes instructions (i.e. programs) to make the computer perform a task

-With out a programmer, there are no programs.
-With out programs, a computer cannot do anything.
+Without a programmer, there are no programs.
+Without programs, a computer cannot do anything.

 ## More Terms

 - Language: A set of grammar which is used to define a solution to a problem.
+    - Another word for **grammar** is **syntax**.
+    - Making a grammar mistake in code is called a **syntax error**.
 - Compiler: A tool which converts a solution into software, which a computer can understand.
 - Operating System: Software which allows you, the user, to execute other software and interacts with hardware.